kavingray/wp-ui/readme.txt

 == Demos ==

 It is recommended that you check out the [complete demo](http://kav.in/projects/blog/wp-ui-tabs-accordion-sliders-demo/) here.
 Please do check out the CSS3 styles, along with [style switcher here](http://kav.in/projects/blog/wp-ui-css3-styles-demo/).

+Please rate the plugin if you find it useful.